 Engagement Shoot at Apley Woods

 Okay, I’m not going to lie, for the first 10 minutes of an engagement shoot it’s probably the most awkward thing ever.
 You and your partner most likely aren’t used to having your photograph taken by someone who, until 10 minutes ago was almost a total stranger.
-I actually had a couple shoot myself recently with my boyfriend just to feel exactly what it is that I’m putting my couples through to get some nice snaps of them.
-And oh yeah, the first 10 minutes were kind of awkward.
-Before the shoot itself I was super nervous, which I know sounds utterly ridiculous seeing as I take photos of people all the time, being on the other side of the camera was WAY outside my comfort zone.
-So I’m not going to lie to you all, I definitely had a glass of wine before the shoot as well just to feel a bit more relaxed (it worked).
+I’ve had a few couple shoots myself with my husband over the years just to feel exactly what it is that I’m putting my couples through to get some nice snaps of them.
+And oh yeah, the first 10 minutes are always kind of awkward.
+Before the shoot itself I’m always super nervous, which I know sounds utterly ridiculous seeing as I take photos of people all the time, being on the other side of the camera is WAY outside my comfort zone.
 After 10 minutes of being shot I LOVED it, I basically just got to hug Luke and laugh a lot, two of my favourite things to do.
 So believe me guys, I’ve been there, and I promise after about 10 minutes, you’re going to love it and have the best time.
 If you don’t believe me, just take a look at these happy faces…